 - Samarkand theatre of historical costume El Merosi

-After lunch we visit the fascinating Afrasiyab Museum and the Ulugh Beg Obseratory.
+After lunch we visit the fascinating Afrasiyab Museum.
 When Arab Muslims invaded the region they destroyed the earlier Sogdian city of Afrasiyab, which is now a huge mound on modern Samarkand’s flank.
 Although little remains of the former city, one corpus of wall paintings survived, preserved in a purpose-built museum.
 Four frescoes painted in the late 7th century depict processions of Sogdian courtiers and merchants wearing fabulously rich textiles: obviously silks of the highest quality.
 These paintings provide an invaluable insight into early Central Asian textiles, the culture that produced and traded them and the geopolitics of the 7th and 8th centuries.

 In the early evening we visit Samarkand’s theatre of historical costume, El Merosi, to review the textile and clothing history of Central Asia.
 Costumes of Achaemenid soldiers, steppe nomad warriors and Sogdians merchants are based upon archaeological investigations (including the reliefs at Persepolis and finds at the ancient city of Afrosiab) and ancient art works including Persian miniatures and the designs on pottery.
 The show also provides an interesting insight into how modern Uzbeks view and present their own history.
 (Overnight Samarkand) BLD